 There are 10 images in this gallery Sun, 05/02/2012 - 1:58pm Gold panning, Gold quartz, Gold crushing, Gold mining - it's all about gold, real gold at The Original Gold Rush Colony in Mogo on the NSW South Coast of Australia.
 There are 10 images in this gallery Fri, 02/11/2012 - 9:27am View a collection of old photos from the Australian Gold Rush Days - people, places & history.
 Catch up with Bushrangers like the Clarke Brothers and more.
-Discover who was the first man to find gold on the Araluen goldfields.
-There are 25 images in this gallery Mon, 15/07/2013 - 11:13am View photos from some of the special events held at the Gold Rush Colony.
 Gold rush australia pictures.
 Australian gold rushes.
 An Australian gold diggings circa 1855 After the California gold rush began in 1848, causing many people to leave Australia for California to look for gold there, the New South Wales government rethought its position, and sought approval from the Colonial Office in England to allow the exploitation of the mineral resources and also offered rewards for the finding of payable gold.
 The first gold rush in Australia began in May 1851 after prospector Edward Hargraves claimed to have discovered payable gold near Bathurst, at a site he called Ophir.
 Hargraves had been to the Californian goldfields and had learned new gold prospecting techniques such as panning and cradling.

 Hargraves was offered a reward by both the Colony of New South Wales and the Colony of Victoria.
 Before the end of the year, the gold rush had spread to many other parts of the state where gold had been found, not just to the west, but also to the south and north of Sydney.
-Gold Rush in Australia!
+Pre-rush gold finds F. At E. Gold Rush in Australia!
 The transportation of convicts to Australia was phased out between 1840 and 1868.

 By 1860, the continent of Australia had been divided into FIVE separate colonies (not officially states yet, mate but seperation away from New South Wales), each not seeing eye-to-eye and exhibiting more loyalty to London to each other.
 A major force within the colonies was the “squatocracy” – the rich officers and settlers a.k.a. opportunists who had followed the explorers into fertile hinterlands.
 GoldRush.
 Gold rush – Flash interactive.